cpedrorafael/kotlin_large_file_download/README.md

 # kotlin_large_file_download
-An example of using android worker manage
+An example of using android worker manager